mbmccormick/limoncello/README.md

 ## Development

 Developing with Limoncello is extremely simple, since it's built on the idea of a MVC framework, without the models.
 This makes developing an application with Limoncello lightning fast.
-The controllers for your application are located in the `controllers/` folder and the views are located in the `views` folder.
+The controllers for your application are located in the `controllers/` folder and the views are located in the `views/` folder.
 Take a look at the stock Users controllers and views to get a better understanding.

 Routes for the web application are defined in the `index.php` file and can be tailored to fit your application's needs.
 Again, take a look at the stock Users routes to see how it's done.